Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM-enabled Classification Problems

 Table \ref{tab-class-summary} summarized LLM-enabled classification techniques in terms of the main features, prompt and fine-tuning requirements, advantages, and network classification application opportunities.
 It shows LLM's versatile capabilities on different classification tasks, ranging from textual security logs and customer comments to images and network traffic files.

 In particular, Section \ref{sec-security} demonstrates that LLM techniques have great potential for telecom network security.
-Security is an important topic for telecom operations, and LLM models can contribute through their classification and detection capabilities.
+Security is an important topic for telecom operations, and \blue{LLMs} can contribute through their classification and detection capabilities.
 In particular, the LLM can handle multi-modal and heterogeneous network data, e.g., CSI, traffic load level, network device logs and network configurations, and then extract useful network security information from these correlated inputs.
 Additionally, some LLMs can also recommend response and recovery strategies for network incidents\cite{ferrag2024revolutionizing}.
 This indicates the potential of building an end-to-end telecom security system, from status monitoring and attack detection to incident response and recovery.

 Meanwhile, LLM can serve as a zero-shot classifier.
 Telecom networks indicate a complicated dynamic environment, leading to various tasks.
 Existing methods are usually task-specific, with dedicated designs for each incoming request.
-By contrast, some LLM models have shown zero-shot classification capabilities\cite{matsuuravisual}.
+By contrast, some \blue{LLMs} have shown zero-shot classification capabilities\cite{matsuuravisual}.
 For instance, they can be directly used to classify images captured by the cameras on the BS, or analyze customer comments without prior training.
 Such a feature can be very useful in handling diverse tasks in complicated telecom systems such as object detection and user localization.
-In addition, LLM models have outstanding capabilities in processing text-related tasks, including both natural languages, such as customer comments and system language like network log files.
-These textual tasks are usually performed manually, but LLM models can easily handle different classification and detection tasks with much less human intervention.
+In addition, \blue{LLMs} have outstanding capabilities in processing text-related tasks, including both natural languages, such as customer comments and system language like network log files.
+These textual tasks are usually performed manually, but \blue{LLMs} can easily handle different classification and detection tasks with much less human intervention.